Maran Ata: History

 After preacher Aage Samuelsen was forced out of the Norwegian Pentecostal movement in July 1957, he decided to found his own church, Maran Ata.
 Its name was taken from the Pentecostal hymnal Maran Ata, published in 1911 by Norwegian Pentecostal founder Thomas Ball Barratt.

 Samuelsen founded the first Maran Ata congregation in Skien in 1958 and the Oslo congregation on 10 October 1959.
 Several other congregations would also be founded.

 After several years, however, there was a rift between him and the movement.
 He received criticism for his alcohol abuse, among other things.
 The media eventually revealed in 1966 that he had been drinking at a party in Copenhagen – "he was said to have drunk up the collection money" – leading to his expulsion from the church the following year.

 The movement reached a high point in activity in the 1960s and gained a large number of members.
 The number of members today is believed to be relatively low – as of 2004, there were only approximately 60 active members.

 After the break with Samuelsen, businessman Petter Gylver (1918–1999) became the movement's "undisputed leader" until his death.

 Maran Ata faced controversy in the 1960s due to its practice of healing through prayer, often in combination with fundraising.
 Pentecostal leaders and preachers criticized the movement, and some Pentecostal leaders went public and referred to its healing meetings as "ecstasy, fanaticism and falsification".

 The Maran Ata congregations published their own songbook, Sildigregn, in 1964.
 In addition to the most popular, classic Christian songs, there were also many lyrics written by the movement's own songwriters, primarily Samuelsen.
 The songbook is currently available in seven editions.

 The movement was also the inspiration for the Swedish Maranata movement.

 Organization

 The movement consists of independent local congregations and "gatherings of friends".
 It is led nationally under the name Maran Ata Norge.

 Maran Ata holds a national conference every year, which also serves as the church's supreme decision-making body.
 The national conferences are attended by representatives from the congregations and the gatherings of friends.
 At the national conference the national board is elected.
-The congregation also has a national meeting at Dyrsku'n in Seljord, in addition to a spring and autumn meeting.
+The congregation also has a national meeting at Dyrsku'n in Seljord Municipality, in addition to a spring and autumn meeting.

-Tarjei Draugedal from Kviteseid has been its leader since 2003.
+Tarjei Draugedal from Kviteseid Municipality has been its leader since 2003.